WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 This is documentation for the current direction and work in progress about how themes can hook into the various sub-systems that the Block Editor provides.

 - Rationale
+    - Settings for the block editor
     - Settings can be controlled per block
-    -   Some block styles are managed
+    - Styles are managed
     - CSS Custom Properties: presets & custom
 - Specification
+    - version
+    - settings
+        - Presets
+        - Custom
+    - styles
+        - Top-level
+        - Block-level
-    -   Settings
+        - Elements
-    -   Styles
+    - customTemplates
-    -   Other theme metadata
+    - templateParts
 - FAQ
     - The naming schema of CSS Custom Properties
     - Why using -- as a separator?
     - How settings under "custom" create new CSS Custom Properties

 ## Rationale